Organizers

 Batch Operations

 Need to reorganize your content?
-Batch operations let you efficiently manage
+Batch operations let you manage

-across multiple items at once - move content between , add new to existing items, or remove from multiple items simultaneously.
+across multiple items at once - move content between , add new to existing items, or remove from multiple items at the same time.

 Move All Content